As GameStop stock crumbles, newbie traders reckon with heavy losses

 He said he’s poured most of his saving and checking accounts into the stocks and spent the last week “doing as much research as possible,” including wrecking his sleep and calling in sick to work, to make sure he was staying on top of the market’s moves.

-“I’m slightly agitated, but in the end, its just a gamble and Im willing to risk it all,” he said.
+“I’m slightly agitated, but in the end, its just a gamble and Im willing to risk it all,” he wrote.
 “Ill have diamond hands until the end.”